 Posted by Steve Cohen on December 18, 2017

 Organizations are moving their applications to the cloud (or using the cloud as a starting point for application development) at an astonishing rate.
-According to Forbes, 73% of companies are planning to move to a fully software-defined data center within 2 years.
+According to Forbes, 73% of companies are planning to move to a fully software-defined data center within two years.
 The shift is motivated by three primary aims:

 Owing to this trend, cloud security is becoming more critical, since the cloud interfaces with just about every application and corresponding infrastructure stack in existence.
 It is also for this reason that hackers are increasingly targeting cloud systems, security controls, and applications.
 They’re taking advantage of the cloud’s significance in the compute stack and the vulnerabilities that come from its relatively young existence.